ianlintner-wf/nginx-drupal/README.md

 ## Drush & Console Table
 **IF PEAR IS DOWN**
-Pear is currently down in the temporary to get drush running there is a copy of the console table on my repo in github.
+In the temporary to get drush running there is a copy of the console table on my repo in github.
 It can be downloaded and installed in the package location

 ```bash
 cd /tmp